 Could you imagine telling your grandparents, or even your parents, that they could have their missing teeth replaced using a method that would feel no different, and look no different, then a full set of healthy, natural teeth?
 Back in the day, they would have thought such a thing was unthinkable, and they would have been right.
 Today, though, dentists can replace missing teeth using dental implants, which are the next best thing to your own teeth.
 So, what are they?
 How can they give you back full functionality and appearance?
 This overview will explain.

 Dental Implants are made using a titanium post, which is placed surgically in your jaw.
 It fuses to your jawbone, and then your dentist places an abutment on top of the post.
 The abutment anchors a dental crown, which is a prosthetic tooth, usually made from porcelain.
 Although the implant itself is simply the titanium post, all three components together form what we typically refer to as “dental implants.”

-Patients who have chosen dental implants in the Crystal Lake and Huntley areas will find that they work no differently from their own, natural teeth.
+Patients who have chosen dental implants in the Crystal Lake, Barrington, and Huntley areas will find that they work no differently from their own, natural teeth.
 And implants, unlike other restorative dentistry treatments like dentures or bridgework, will actually work to stimulate the jaw and encourage bone growth.
 This is because your jawbone grows around the implant.
 Dentures simply rest on top of your jaw and do nothing to encourage bone growth and nothing to inhibit bone loss.